AUTHENTICITY BY Allison Wajert-Venini

 Through the actor, she also meets an art conservator, Hunt.
 He shares his insight as he works to ensure that the creative voices of the past are not eroded or obliterated through carelessness, hatred, or simply the passage of time.
 Dwayne eventually loses contact with Mackenzie, and Hunt blocks her access to him.
 She later learns that Hunt was shielding her from seeing Dwayne relapse into his alcoholism.
 Mackenzie visits Dwayne at a hospital.
 Dwayne perceives that she has been hiding something from him, as well.
 She admits to him what her parents want her to do.
 Dwayne exhorts her to distance herself from her parents, as her relationship with them is toxic.
 He asks her to pray for him, and she says she will.

 I’ve been working on various film productions in Canada for more than eight years now so I am able to understand what people say about our industry.
 In Allison Wajert Venini’s new book, Authenticity, she shows what it’s like to work in the film industry and also what it means to be an artist.
-Anyone who has an interest in the art of cinema will be captivated by this story of two different artists trying to make their friendship work.
+Anyone interested in the art of cinema will be captivated by this story of two different artists trying to make their friendship work.

 Ben Hrkach, 2nd Assistant Director, Ottawa, ON